mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 SENSOR HAND-OFFS
-If multiple ships are engaged in combat, they can communicate or ‘hand-off’ sensor data to each other over their comms systems, enabling all ships to have the same data, limited by range and available computer Bandwidth.
+If multiple ships are engaged in combat, they can communicate or ‘hand-off' sensor data to each other over their comms systems, enabling all ships to have the same data, limited by range and available computer Bandwidth.